Windows XP Registry Commands

 5. Set the value to “FALSE.”

-You can change the Icons Windows makes use of for folders, the Start Menu, opened and closed folder within the Explorer, and plenty of greater.
+You can change the Icons Windows uses for folders, the Start Menu, opened and closed folders within the Explorer, and more.

 1. Open RegEdit